 “Beauty reminds us of an Eden we have never known, but somehow know our hearts were created for.”
 This quote from Stasi Eldrigde epitomizes why I was drawn to a career in photography: as a means of capturing the beauty that surrounds me.
 I got a degree in photography to learn how to most effectively share this beauty so that others may be as captivated as I am when I look around at God’s creation.
 When I am taking pictures of a newborn baby, I see a glimpse of the perfect life that was in Eden.
 I see it in the innocence of the baby's eyes, and I hear it in every coo they make.
 Truth is, a newborn grows so fast and if you aren't careful, you'll realize you blinked and now your baby is actually a toddler.
 In the midst of being angry because your toddler can't seem to get the hang of potty training, seeing a photograph of your tiny newborn can instantly transport you back and help you remember that this too shall pass.
 You no longer have a tiny babe that needs you every moment of the day, but a child that is becoming more independent every day.
 Photographs are such a valuable way to hold on to those fleeting moments that we might otherwise forget.
 So I hope you can understand why I have this passion and allow me to show you the beauty of life the way I see it.

 Well, I guess we have come to the end of the page.
-If you are truly so interested in me or my work that you want to know more, I do have a handful of blogs you might want to check out where I dump pictures of the hamsters, our dog, and zoo animals.
+If you are truly so interested in me or my work that you want to know more, as I mentioned before, I do have a handful of blogs you might want to check out where I dump pictures of the hamsters, our cats, and zoo animals.
 Usually at least one of them stays up to date. :)